JorelAli/CommandAPI/docssrc/src/commandunregistration.md

 </div>

 With this plugin, executing `/version` or `/bukkit:version` will give the unknown command message.
 Note that aliases like `/ver` and its namespaced version `/bukkit:ver` will still work.
 To remove aliases as well, you need to unregister each as its own command.
-For, `/ver`, that would mean calling `CommandAPIBukkit.unreigster("ver", true, true)`.
+For, `/ver`, that would mean calling `CommandAPIBukkit.unregister("ver", true, true)`.

 ## Unregistering a Vanilla command - `/gamemode`

 `/gamemode` is a command provided by Vanilla Minecraft.
 Like the [previous example](#unregistering-a-bukkit-command---version), Vanilla commands are created in step 1, before plugins are loaded in step 3.
 For variety, we'll unregister the command in our plugin's `onEnable` -- step 4 -- but the same code would also work in `onLoad`.

 Since this command exists in the Vanilla CommandDispatcher, we can use `CommandAPI#unregister`.
 That works the same as `CommandAPIBukkit#unregister` with `unregisterBukkit` set to `false`.
 We don't care about the namespace, so `unregisterNamespaces` will be `false`.
-That means we can use the simplest method, `CommandAPI.unreigster(String commandName)`, since it sets `unregisterNamespaces` to `false` by default.
+That means we can use the simplest method, `CommandAPI.unregister(String commandName)`, since it sets `unregisterNamespaces` to `false` by default.
 All together, the code looks like this:

 <div class="multi-pre">